Primary Rudolf Steiner Education:

 Information for students

-This course is open to local and international students.
-You will need sufficient proficiency in English to be able to participate.
+This course is conducted in English and is open to local and international students.

-Duration: 2 years part-time, over four terms per year.
+Duration: 2 years part-time, four seven-week terms per year, 2 hours per week.

-Information: For enrolment questions, please contact Robin in the office on +03 9876 5199 or email: email@example.com
+Information: For enrolment questions, please contact Carmen in the office on +03 9876 5199 or email: firstname.lastname@example.org

 Term 1 (7 weeks):